Adam Pearce: Return to WWE (2013–present)

 On the April 18, 2022, episode of Raw, Pearce fined Bianca Belair $1 after she assaulted Sonya Deville backstage.
 Although he also informed Deville that there was an ongoing investigation into her conduct.
 On the May 9 episode, Pearce informed Deville that she was no longer an official with WWE, announcing a match between her and Alexa Bliss.
 Days after SummerSlam 2022, Pearce indefinitely suspended Ronda Rousey after attacking the referee and security personnel following the controversial ending of her match against Liv Morgan for the SmackDown Women's Championship while being pinned for having her shoulders flat on the ring floor.
 During the season premiere episode of SmackDown on October 13, 2023, Pearce was promoted by Triple H to General Manager of Raw after having served as WWE Official presiding over both Raw and SmackDown since January, 2020.
 Nick Aldis was introduced as SmackDown's general manager.

 Major League Baseball

 During the 2014 Major League Baseball season, Pearce auditioned for the vacant San Diego Padres public address announcer position at Petco Park.
 Pearce survived multiple rounds of cuts, landing in the Top 10 before being eliminated during the last week of auditions.

+Other media

+In 2012 Pearce made an appearance in the 2012 comedy film She Wants Me.
+In 2013 Pearce self-produced and financed a film chronicling his worldwide rivalry with Colt Cabana entitled Seven Levels of Hate.

+Pearce appears as a general manager in the following video games WWE 2k22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

+Personal life

+Pearce is married and lives in Florida.
+He is a life-long fan of the Chicago Cubs and is a shareholder of the Green Bay Packers.